mb47000/JORD/README.md

    }
 )
 ```
+* Status : The status of the order
 * Cart : An array with the cart
 * Infos : An array with user informations (address, firstname, lastname)
 * UserID : The user ID in users collection